GeminiDRSoftware/astroconda-gemini-internal/doc/source/troubleshooting.rst

      conda install -f package

+  I think one example of this problem is ``FileNotFoundError: [Errno 2] No such file or directory:
+  '/anaconda/envs/...'`` from ``conda create / install``, during "Linking packages ...".
+I suspect this may happen after the machine runs out of disk space on a previous installation attempt.

+  There is also a ``conda clean`` command that can be used when explicitly removing and re-installing an environment or some of its packages.

 * Users can break specific programs by installing a permitted but incompatible mixture of packages from Anaconda and Conda Forge.